inet-framework/inet/doc/src/users-guide/ch-network-autoconfig.rst

      <multicast-group hosts="router*" interfaces="eth*" address="224.0.0.5"/>
    </config>

-adds all Ethernet interfaces of nodes whose name starts with “router” to the 224.0.0.5 multicast group.
+This adds all Ethernet interfaces of nodes whose name starts with "router" to the 224.0.0.5 multicast group.

 The ``<multicast-group>`` element has the following attributes:

--  ``@hosts`` Optional selector attribute that specifies a list of host name patterns.
+-  ``@hosts`` is an optional selector attribute that specifies a list of host name patterns.
 Only interfaces in the specified hosts are affected.
-The default value is "*" that matches all hosts.
+The default value is "*", which matches all hosts.

--  ``@interfaces`` Optional selector attribute that specifies a list of interface name patterns.
+-  ``@interfaces`` is an optional selector attribute that specifies a list of interface name patterns.
 Only interfaces with the specified names are affected.
-The default value is "*" that matches all interfaces.
+The default value is "*", which matches all interfaces.

--  ``@towards`` Optional selector attribute that specifies a list of host name patterns.
+-  ``@towards`` is an optional selector attribute that specifies a list of host name patterns.
 Only interfaces connected towards the specified hosts are affected.
 The default value is "*".

--  ``@among`` Optional selector attribute that specifies a list of host name patterns.
+-  ``@among`` is an optional selector attribute that specifies a list of host name patterns.
 Only interfaces in the specified hosts connected towards the specified hosts are affected.
-The ’among="X Y Z"’ is same as ’hosts="X Y Z" towards="X Y Z"’.
+The 'among="X Y Z"’ is the same as 'hosts="X Y Z" towards="X Y Z"’.

--  ``@address`` Mandatory parameter attribute that specifies a list of multicast group addresses to be assigned.
-Values must be selected from the valid range of multicast addresses. e.g. "224.0.0.1 224.0.1.33"
+-  ``@address`` is a mandatory parameter attribute that specifies a list of multicast group addresses to be assigned.
+Values must be selected from the valid range of multicast addresses.
+For example, "224.0.0.1 224.0.1.33".

 Manual route configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^